milkyandtoasty/OnlineJudge/README.md

 # OnlineJudge
-submissions for school
+just some random code for the OnlineJudgeSys in school

-only chunky boys allowed